ani-research/Python-Companion-For-Real-Econometrics-by-M.Bailey/README.md

 # Python Companion to *Real Econometrics* by Michael Bailey

-This repository is a personal **Python** learning project in which I recreate the examples, figures, and selected exercises from the second edition of *Real Econometrics* by Michael A. Bailey using Python.
+This repository is a personal **Python** learning project in which I recreate the examples, figures, and selected exercises from the second edition of *Real Econometrics* by Michael A. Bailey.

 The textbook provides implementations in Stata and R. My goal is to develop Python equivalents while deepening my understanding of econometrics, statistical computing, and scientific programming, all while strengthening my Python programming skills.